evanmunro/market-interference/README.md

 - Random seed for Julia is set before the generation of each table or figure in the file `replication.jl`
 - Random seed for the calling of R is set on line 68 in the file `hte_analysis.jl`

-Due to quirks with the `grf` package in R across operating systems, see details [here](https://grf-labs.github.io/grf/REFERENCE.html#forests-predict-different-values-depending-on-the-platform-even-though-the-seed-is-the-same), a replicator that does not use the same operating system and chip architecture should expect minor differences in Figure 1, and Tables 1-2, despite the fact that seeds are set.
-Specifically, Figure 1 may have an optimal treatment rule that is slightly steeper or shallower than the figure in the publication, and the distributions of points may be slightly more or less clustered.
-The numbers in Table 1 and Table 2 may differ by a handful of digits in the hundredths or thousandths place.
+Due to quirks with the `grf` package in R across operating systems, see details [here](https://grf-labs.github.io/grf/REFERENCE.html#forests-predict-different-values-depending-on-the-platform-even-though-the-seed-is-the-same), a replicator that does not use the same operating system and chip architecture should expect minor differences in Figure 2, and Tables 1-2, despite the fact that seeds are set.
+Specifically, Figure 2 may have an optimal treatment rule that is slightly steeper or shallower than the figure in the publication, and the distributions of points may be slightly more or less clustered.
+The numbers in Table 1 and Table 2 may differ by a handful of digits after the decimal point.

 ### Memory, Runtime, Storage Requirements